"People fearful of losing their jobs are 60% more likely to develop asthma," The Independent reports.

 Where did the story come from?

-The study was published in the peer-reviewed journal, Nature.
+The study was published in the peer-reviewed Journal of Epidemiology and Community Health.

 What kind of research was this?